akash-g0807/Beta-Hyprland-config/README.md

 # HYPRLAND CONFIG

-# To Do
-- Iron out bugs in light mode (Done)
-- Make Light mode Colors consistent (Done)
-- Add Light Mode button (Done)
-- Make better scripts
-- replace any instance of `~/home/akashg` with a more general `~/` to avoid errors and make script more general (Done I hope will lookout for more)
-- Make a tutorial on how to use config (Started)

 Dotfiles for [Hyprland Tiling Wayland Compositor](https://github.com/hyprwm/Hyprland).
 This is intended for **personal use**

 These instructions written with Arch Linux using btrfs fike system with grub-bootloader.